 Hollywood Star Cars museum is a fun excursion for the whole family.
 Not only is it a blast from the past, but kids, youth and parents can appreciate and relive legendary motion pictures and television moments as they experience this museum.

-Ripley’s Believe It or Not!
+4. Ripley’s Believe It or Not!
 Odditorium

 Ripley’s is known for the strange, mysterious and unexplained.
 Established in Gatlinburg in 1970, Ripley’s Believe It or Not!
-Odditorium has been wowing and mystifying visitors for over 44years.
+Odditorium has been wowing and mystifying visitors for over 44 years.

 Visitors Ripley’s Believe It or Not!
 Odditorium can enjoy some of the artifacts Ripley gathered during his many travels and quests.
 Guests to the Gatlinburg Odditorium will step back in time and visit some of the cruel and inhuman torture devices, such as the “Iron Maiden.”
 This medieval torture device contained a hinged door front with a cabinet that displayed various spikes, short enough that victims wouldn’t die instantly, but instead experience a slow and agonizing death.
 For the truly exceptional and insanely weird, Ripley’s Odditorium is a place not to miss.